ZhiYingSun/pr_tam/README.md

 ## Business Type Filtering

-The pipeline **automatically applies business type filtering by default** to remove unsupported business types (bars, clubs, gyms, etc.) and keep only food-related businesses.
+The pipeline **always applies business type filtering** to remove unsupported business types (bars, clubs, gyms, etc.) and keep only food-related businesses.
 This ensures DoorDash-compatible data processing.

 **How it works:**
 - Filters businesses based on exclusion and inclusion lists